 - Drywall sanding sponge

-5. Extend some of the joint compound beyond the hole, then smooth it down with the drywall knife.
+- Extend some of the joint compound beyond the hole, then smooth it down with the drywall knife.
 At this point, don’t worry if the mesh tape is visible.

 - Allow this first layer of joint compound to dry, then lightly sand down any high spots, using a drywall sanding sponge.

 - Repeat the above process at least two more times, sanding between each dried coat until you have a smooth patch over the hole area.
 Take care not to oversand—by the time you have applied and sanded the final coat, the fiberglass mesh of the joint tape should not be visible.
 Too much sanding runs the risk of exposing the joint tape.